-The tile adhesive and grout at Tiles Direct allows you to install wall and floor tiles yourself, as well as replace damaged tiles - and with our tile samples available for just 99p, you can restore any damaged tiles in no time at all.
+The tile adhesive and grout at Tiles Direct allows you to install wall and floor tiles yourself, as well as replace damaged tiles - and with our tile samples available from just £1.99, you can restore any damaged tiles in no time at all.

 As well as offering a huge range of floor and wall tiles, Tiles Direct is happy to be able to provide everything you could need for redecorating your room with tiles - so from adhesive to silicone seal, it couldn’t be easier to get started on your next interior design project by going direct with Tiles Direct.